lowlowd/WEALTHSIMPLE-BONUS/src/data/post/core-vs-premium-vs-generation.md

   - is premium worth it
 metadata:
   canonical: https://wealthsimplebonus.ca/blog/core-vs-premium-vs-generation
+faqs:
+  - question: 'Can I combine assets with my spouse to reach Generation status?'
+    answer: 'Yes.
+Wealthsimple allows you to create a Household by linking your profile with a partner.
+Their system combines your total assets to calculate your tier.'
+  - question: 'If the market drops my balance below $100k, do I lose Premium status?'
+    answer: 'Wealthsimple generally protects you from market downturns.
+Your status is determined by net deposits OR total portfolio value, whichever is higher.
+You usually only risk downgrading if you withdraw funds that drop your net deposits below the threshold.'
+  - question: 'Do I have to pay the $10 USD fee for each account separately?'
+    answer: 'No. The single USD account fee covers all your eligible accounts (TFSA, RRSP, and Non-Registered).
+If you are Premium or Generation, this fee is waived entirely.'
+  - question: 'Is my money locked in if I invest in Private Credit or Private Equity?'
+    answer: 'Yes, these assets have different liquidity rules than stocks.
+They typically have specific monthly or quarterly redemption windows rather than instant selling.'
+  - question: 'Do Generation clients still get DragonPass lounge access?'
+    answer: 'Yes, but it is part of the Milestone Rewards system.
+Once you reach the required asset level, you can select the 10 DragonPass lounge visits as your reward for the year.'
+  - question: 'Does TFSA + RRSP + Chequing all count toward tier status?'
+    answer: 'Yes.
+All Wealthsimple accounts are combined when calculating your tier.'
+  - question: 'Do referral bonuses count toward tier qualification?'
+    answer: 'The Wealthsimple sign up bonus itself is cash, not deposits for tier purposes.
+However, any funds you deposit to receive the bonus do count toward your tier status.'
 ---

 Wealthsimple isn't just a brokerage—it's actually a tiered ecosystem where your benefits get better as your account grows.
 If you're wondering whether it's worth pushing to hit that $100K or $500K threshold, this breakdown of **Wealthsimple Core vs Premium vs Generation** will help you figure out the real value.